steve88k/StockApp1/README.md

 # StockApp1

-React Native + TFLite offline stock rise-probability app.
+React Native + TFLite stock rise-probability app.

 Predicts the probability that a US stock will rise ≥ 10% / 20% / 30% over the next 3 / 6 / 9 / 12 months.
 All inference runs on-device.
-Sentiment is computed from recent Yahoo Finance news titles using a separate TFLite model.
+Live Yahoo data supplies prices, fundamentals, and recent news titles; the models and scaler stay on the device.

 ---